-- 4. The burden of proof is on the recipient Stakeholder to establish that the Gift is of Nominal Value. - 5.
-When more than one tangible Gift is included in a single presentation from the same donor to a Stakeholder, or jointly to a Stakeholder and a relative of the Stakeholder, they shall be considered to be a single Gift, and the aggregate value shall be used to determine whether or not the Gift exceeds Nominal Value. - N. ACA Sponsored Events.
+N. ACA Sponsored Events.
 In support of its mission, ACA may sponsor, co-sponsor or fund social events, trade delegations, meetings, or other functions.
 Although ACA may invite third parties, governmental officials, community and business leaders, and other members of the general public to attend such events, ACA will not provide guidance to such attendees as to the appropriateness of attending such events.
-Each third-party participant or invitee must determine based on applicable law, regulation, and internal policies as to the appropriateness of attendance.
-Any inquiries should be directed to the ACA Ethics Officer.
-An ACA-sponsored event is not subject to the widely attended gathering criteria of this Policy and ACA Stakeholders may attend such events without first seeking approval through this Policy.
-ACA will comply with A.R.S. § 41-1231 in regard to events involving State of Arizona legislators. - O. ACA Gifts.
-In support of its mission, ACA may provide appropriate Gifts to third-parties not to exceed the Nominal Value unless a higher valued amount is approved by the Ethics Committee of the Board of Directors in advance of any purchase.
+Each third-party participant or invitee must determine based on applicable law, regulation, and internal policies as to the appropriateness of attended gathering criteria of this Policy and ACA Stakeholders may attend such events without first seeking approval through this Policy.
+ACA will comply with A.R.S. § 41-1231 in regard to events involving State of Arizona legislators.

+O. ACA Gifts.
+In support of its mission, ACA may provide appropriate Gifts to third-parties not to exceed the Nominal Value unless a higher valued amount is approved by the Ethics Officer in advance of any purchase.
 Monetary Gifts are strictly forbidden under all circumstances.
 Any Gift must first be approved by the COO and take into account the customs of the third party, applicable laws and regulations, and the appropriateness of the event or meeting for which the Gift will be offered.
 As appropriate by protocol, ACA should inquire about the propriety of providing the gift to the third-party in advance of the event or meeting.
 Such Gifts cannot be provided to State of Arizona legislators.
 Rather, ACA will comply with A.R.S. § 41-1231 in regard to any such Gifts.
 This Policy does not cover incentives, grants, contracts, purchase of equities, or other significant investments by ACA in carrying out its statutory mission.